Strategic Resource Allocation Policy, Pricing

 2. No HPC Compute Budget: If there is no HPC Compute Budget, PIs should approach the grant agency to secure a HPC Compute Budget.

-4. PIs are required to submit their projected quarterly resource demand for their entire project cycle.
+4. PIs are required to submit their projected quarterly resource requirements for their entire project cycle.

 5. Future Call for Projects